Overview of CapTrader fees and charges

 CapTrader withdrawal fee

-Unlike the majority of the online brokers we have reviewed CapTrader does not charge a withdrawal fee.
+Unlike some online brokers we have reviewed CapTrader does not charge a withdrawal fee.
 This means that you'll see the same amount of money on your bank account that you transferred from your brokerage account.

 CapTrader inactivity fee